 Real price experts are very hard to find.
 They are not ten a penny.
 They’re actually an extremely rare group within the Australian and global talent market.
 When I say price expert, I mean world-class price experts with over 10+ years’ dedicated pricing experience and individual pricing capability that surpasses 95% of the global pricing community – including top tier 1 consultancy firms.

-A pricing managers view of their own pricing capability is their subjective opinion.
-They’ve never really compared themselves objectively against real price experts before so how would really they know how good they are?
+Pricing managers’ view of their own pricing capability is their subjective opinion.
+They’ve never really compared themselves objectively against real price experts before so how would they really know how good they are?

 So, in this article, we’ll take you through the error of trusting pricing managers who say they are a price expert.
 Life is filled with important decisions.
 Often we make those decisions based on our gut instinct.
 Intuition has been with us since we came out of the caves.
 So you need to have methods, tools that give you the proof you need.

-Don’t trust your gut instinct when you want to hire a real price experts
+Don’t trust your gut instinct when you want to hire real price experts

-Trusting your gut is a very real thing, but it can often lead you to make bad choices especially when it comes to hiring a real price expert.
+Trusting your gut is a very real thing, but it can often lead you to make bad choices, especially when it comes to hiring a real price expert.
 Hiring is a complicated and time-consuming process.
 Whoever you choose to hire will be a part of your pricing team for a long time.
 Firing them can prove to be difficult.
-When it comes to making a hiring decision it’s best if you can avoid following your instincts.
+It’s best if you can avoid following your instincts when it comes to making a hiring decision.
 Stick to the facts and figures and trust the hiring process.

-The most serious consequence of simply trusting one’s gut is that it can have a huge effect on diversity and inclusion.
-Decisions based on a feeling of comfort with a candidate rather than thoughtful evaluation or qualitative reasoning inherently include a confirmation bias.
-Confirmation bias is when the interviewer judges the pricing manager based on their first impression.
-This can’t be avoided using objective, proven assessment tools designed for pricing managers.
+The most critical consequence of trusting one’s gut is that it can have an enormous effect on diversity and inclusion.
+Decisions based on a feeling of comfort with a candidate rather than thoughtful analysis or comparison based on quality inherently include a confirmation bias.
+That is when the interviewer judges the pricing manager based on their first impression.
+This can be avoided using objective, proven assessment tools designed for pricing managers.